XanaduAI/GradDFT/README.md

 and where `params` indicates neural network parameters $\theta$.

 5. Train the neural functional using JAX autodifferentiation capabilities, in particular `jax.grad`.

+Now let's see how we can complete the above steps with code in Grad DFT.

 ### Creating a molecule